Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

    values.

-1. The LNS determines if there are discrepanices between the values stored in the concentrator twin and the ones provided by the station.
+1. The LNS determines if there are discrepanices between the values stored in the concentrator twin and the ones provided by the Station.
 If there are differences, the LNS will trigger the firmware upgrade by sending the correct values to the Basics Station.
 The Station will then execute the actual firmware upgrade.